-The Board of Directors met four times during the fiscal year ended August 31, 2012.
-Each of the directors attended at least 75 percent of the aggregate of the total number of meetings of the Board and the total number of meetings held by all Board committees on which he served.
+The Board of Directors met four times during the fiscal year ended August 31, 2014.
+Each of the directors attended at least 75 percent of the aggregate of the total number of meetings of the Board and the total number of meetings held by all Board committees on which the director served.